» Gear » Arai Rapide & Shoei Glamster: Retro and Safety Combine

-Arai and Shoei are releasing new retro motorcycle helmets in 2020 adding to the ever-increasing options for custom and modern classic riders.
+Arai and Shoei released new retro motorcycle helmets in 2020 adding to the ever-increasing options for custom and modern classic riders.

 It’s always interesting when an established brand enters a segment once perceived niche.
 Bell Motorsports, were in-fact early players in the retro-lid segment, after picking up on designer Chad Hodges’ retro helmet concept back in 2011.

-Suffice to say; the trend for retro-inspired helmets isn’t abating.
+Suffice it to say, the trend for retro-inspired helmets isn’t abating.
 And, with that in mind; here are two exciting new models that are coming to the market in 2020 – from Arai and Shoei.

 Let’s start, with Arai and its new full-face retro offering; the Rapide Neo (or Concept-X in some markets).